IslandViewPTA/islandview-pta-site/content/news/2019-11-newsletter.md

 THANKS AGAIN for your help making this all come true!

+## PTA Meeting

+Our November PTA meeting will be on November 6th, 6-7 p.m. in the Island View Library.
+This meeting promises to be the best PTA meeting yet!

 ## Membership Raffle

 Island View PTA will be holding three Membership Raffles this year and we have some truly AWESOME prizes in store for each drawing.